The 2026 AI Tool Explosion Is Real — And Most Coverage Is Missing the Point

 Is Google Project Mariner actually available, or is it still vaporware?

 It’s real, but it’s in a limited access phase.
-As of my testing in early 2026, you can access it through the Google One AI Pro subscription at $20/month, but availability has been rolling out gradually and not every subscriber has it activated yet.
-The functionality I tested was genuine — it does actually control the browser and complete multi-step tasks — but it’s clearly still in active development.
-The error rate on complex or non-standard web interfaces is higher than I’d want for anything mission-critical, and the speed is slow enough (it moves deliberately rather than quickly) that for simple tasks it’s actually faster to just do it yourself.
+As of early 2026, you can access it through the Google One AI Pro subscription at $20/month, but availability has been rolling out gradually and not every subscriber has it activated yet.
+The functionality is genuine — it does actually control the browser and complete multi-step tasks — but it’s clearly still in active development.
+The error rate on complex or non-standard web interfaces is higher than you’d want for anything mission-critical, and the speed is slow enough (it moves deliberately rather than quickly) that for simple tasks it’s actually faster to just do it yourself.
 Where it earns its place is in repetitive multi-step web tasks: filling out the same type of form repeatedly, gathering data from multiple similar pages, navigating bureaucratic web interfaces that require clicking through many steps.
 For those use cases, the early access roughness is worth tolerating.
 I’d give it six months before making strong judgments — this is the kind of tool that tends to improve dramatically and fast.
 Keep an eye on the Google Labs announcements for rollout updates.

 How does Mistral Le Chat Pro compare to Claude and GPT-4o?